-In overall terms West Lothian Council invest £84 million in 2022/23 on capital assets such as buildings and roads to support the delivery of essential services.
+In overall terms West Lothian Council budget assumptions are for investment of £84 million in 2022/23 on capital assets such as buildings and roads to support the delivery of essential services.

-The council is committed to a plan for 3,000 new homes for West Lothian.
-This will include building and purchase of new affordable housing supply.
+The council is committed to a plan for 3,000 new homes for West Lothian which includes both building and purchase of new affordable housing supply.
+Whilst all 3,000 units are either complete or under construction, the impact of the Covid-19 Pandemic and subsequent supplies and resources issues has affected the timescales for affordable housing delivery throughout Scotland, with an estimated impact across all programmes of work of approximately twelve months.
 Expenditure on the New Housing Supply Programme amounted to £26.2 million in 2021/22.
-The very challenging circumstances as a result of the Covid-19 continued into 2021/22 and had an impact on the number of housing completions achieved during the year.
 More handovers are anticipated in the coming period along with an accelerated programme of open market acquisitions.